MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/mobile-browser-join.md

 No set up is needed by you or your staff!

-**Integration with Cerner EHR**: The Teams EHR connector supports patients joining virtual visits through mobile.
-At the time of the appointment, patients can join a virtual visit by tapping the link in the SMS text message.
+**Integration with Cerner EHR**: The Teams EHR connector supports patients joining virtual appointments through mobile.
+At the time of the appointment, patients can join by tapping the link in the SMS text message.
 The patient chooses the browser they want, and then Teams opens in that browser.

-**Integration with Epic EHR**: The Teams EHR connector supports patients joining virtual visits through MyChart web and mobile.
-At the time of the appointment, patients can start a virtual visit from MyChart by using the **Begin virtual visit** button.
+**Integration with Epic EHR**: The Teams EHR connector supports patients joining virtual appointments through MyChart web and mobile.
+At the time of the appointment, patients can start the visit from MyChart by using the **Begin virtual visit** button.
 The patient chooses the browser they want, and then Teams opens in that browser.

 ## Supported mobile browsers